kayceecodes/Foodies_Api/notes.md

 * Placeholders were given in my docker compose's environment variables, they weren't referencing anything nor was docker automatically reading from the .env file.
     * Ex: DB_NAME={DB_NAME}
 * After adding another dbcontext derived class in the directory of dbcontext classes you have to run 'dotnet ef migrations add -c <dbcontext name>' to add it.

+*5-22-2025*
+* Docker containers can hold jwt key secrets within the app's container.
+Make the env variable in docker-compose's app service then reference it anywhere in the app ie Environment.GetVariable("JWT_SECRET_FILE").